Post-Traumatic Stress Disorder

-PTSD is a disorder that some people develop after experiencing a shocking, scary, or dangerous event.
+Some people develop post-traumatic stress disorder (PTSD) after experiencing a shocking, scary, or dangerous event.

 Who develops PTSD?

-According to the National Center for PTSD, about seven or eight of every 100 people will experience PTSD at some point in their lives.
-Women are more likely to develop PTSD than men.
-Some traumas may put an individual at a higher risk and biological factors like genes may make some people more likely to develop PTSD than others.
+According to the National Center for PTSD, a program of the U.S. Department of Veterans Affairs, about seven or eight of every 100 people will experience PTSD in their lifetime.
+Women are more likely than men to develop PTSD.
+Certain aspects of the traumatic event and some biological factors (such as genes) may make some people more likely to develop PTSD.

 What are the symptoms of PTSD?

 Symptoms of PTSD usually begin within 3 months of the traumatic incident, but they sometimes emerge later.
 To meet the criteria for PTSD, symptoms must last longer than 1 month, and they must be severe enough to interfere with aspects of daily life, such as relationships or work.
 The symptoms also must be unrelated to medication, substance use, or other illness.